dmars8047/handymkv/README.md

 ## Command Line Options

-HandyMKV has a number of command line options that can be used to control its behaviour.
+HandyMKV has a number of command line options that can be used to control its behavior.
 These options are described below.

 ```shell
 Usage of handymkv: